jarviscanada/jarvis_data_eng_DevinSmith/linux_sql/README.md

 ```

 ## 3. Implementation
+These are the steps that were taken in implementing this project
+### 1.The first step in implementing the project is establishing a github repo for code management
+Once the repo is established we can make a development branch, and furthermore the appropriate feature branches.
+### 2. The second step is getting a basic Docker undestanding a creating a container
+The containerization allows us to work with the psql in an enclosed environment
+### 3. The third step is is to initializing a database inside the container and establishing the tables host_info and host usage
+The correct data types for each of the fields in the table allow us to confirm the correct data is being input.
+### 4. The fourth step is setting up the crontab in order to automate running the `host_usage.sh` script
+Setting up a crontab job allows the `host_usage.sh` script can run every minute to continously collect usage data.

 ## 4. Architecture

 ## 5. Scripts
 + `host_info.sh` is run once for every node in the cluster in order to get the hardware configurations of the node and placing that info in the host_info table.
 This data needs to be in the table to create an id for the node so that host_usage.sh can be run